bitrix24/b24ui/docs/components/range.md

 ### Inverted

-Use the `inverted` prop to visually invert the Slider.
+Use the `inverted` prop to visually invert the Range.

 ::component-code
 ---